MichaelOdera/organisationalApi/README.md

-## Live Link
-This is the live link to my website https://mikes-wildlifetracker.herokuapp.com/

 Run `gradle run` for a dev server.
 Navigate to `http://localhost:4567/`.
 The app will not automatically change if you make any changes white the app is still live.
 A rerun of the command will b needed in this case.

 ## Code scaffolding